rledford/mongoqs/README.md

   "github.com/rledford/mongoqs"
 )
-// create and configure query fields myStringField := mongoqs.NewQField("myString", mongoqs.QString)
+// create and configure query fields myStringField := NewQField("myString", QString) myIntField := NewQField("myInt", QInt)
-myIntField := mongoqs.NewQField("myInt", mongoqs.QInt)
-myIntField.IsSortable() // allow this field to be used in sorts myIntField.IsProjectable() // // allow this field to be used in projections myFloatField := mongoqs.NewQField("myFloat", mongoqs.QFloat)
-myFloatField.IsSortable().IsProjectable() // same as calls on myIntField but chained myBoolField := mongoqs.NewQField("myBool", mongoqs.QBool)
+myIntField.IsSortable() // allow this field to be used in sorts myIntField.IsProjectable() // allow this field to be used in projections myFloatField := NewQField("myFloat", QFloat) myFloatField.IsSortable().IsProjectable() // same as calls on myIntField but chained myBoolField := NewQField("myBool", QBool) myDateTimeField := NewQField("myDateTime", QDateTime) myObjectIDField := NewQField("myObjectID", QObjectID)
-myDateTimeField := mongoqs.NewQField("myDateTime", mongoqs.QDateTime)
-myObjectIDField := mongoqs.NewQField("myObjectID", mongoqs.QObjectID)
 myObjectIDField.UseAlias("_id", "id") // will use _id and id to refer to myObjectID
-// create a new query processor qproc := mongoqs.NewQProcessor(myStringField, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField)
+// create a new query processor qproc := NewQProcessor(myStringField, myIntField, myFloatField, myBoolField, myDateTimeField, myObjectIDField)

-// we'll use the net/url package's Values to construct query to process, but it would be more common to use on from an http request qs := url.Values{}
+// we'll use the net/url package's Values to construct query to process, but it would be more common to use one from an http request qs := url.Values{}
-qs.Add("unknown", "nin:1,2,3,4") // a QField was not created for 'unknown' so it will be ignored qs.Add("myString", "in:a,b,c,d") qs.Add("myInt", "gt:1,lt:10")
+qs.Add("unknown", "nin:1,2,3,4") // a QField was not created for 'unknown' so it will be ignored qs.Add("myString", "like:Hello, world") qs.Add("myInt", "gt:1,lt:10")
 qs.Add("myFloat", "1.0") // 'eq:' operator is assumed
-qs.Add("myBool", "false") // 'eq:' operator is assumed qs.Add("myDateTimeField", "gte:2021-01-01T15:00:00Z")
+qs.Add("myBool", "false") // 'eq:' operator is assumed qs.Add("myDateTime", "gte:2021-01-01T15:00:00Z,lte:2021-02-01T15:00:00Z")
-qs.Add("id", "6050e7f529a90b22dc47f19e") // using an alias of myObjectID ('eq:' operator is assumed) qs.Add("srt", "-myInt,+myString") // sort by myInt in descending order (myStringField.IsSortable() was not called so +myString is ignored) qs.Add("prj", "-myFloat") // exclude myFloat field from query results qs.Add("lmt", "10") // limit to 10 results qs.Add("skp", "100") // skip the first 100 results
+qs.Add("id", "in:6050e7f529a90b22dc47f19e,6050e7f529a90b22dc47f19f") // using an alias of myObjectID
+qs.Add("srt", "-myInt,+myString") // sort by myInt in descending order (myStringField.IsSortable() was not called so +myString will be ignored) qs.Add("prj", "-myFloat") // exclude myFloat field from query results qs.Add("lmt", "10") // limit to 10 results qs.Add("skp", "100") // skip the first 100 results